 - ensure Halloween costumes are bright, reflective and fit well

 - carry a flashlight and stay in well-lit areas

-- confirm that costumes allow the wearer to see clearly and consider using face paint or makeup instead of a mask
+- confirm that costumes allow the wearer to see clearly

 - be sure an adult checks all Halloween candy before trick-or-treaters dig in